Nuclear Medicine Technologist

 How Much Do Nuclear Medicine Technologists Make?

-According to the Bureau of Labor Statistics (BLS May 2021), nuclear medicine technologists earn $84,850 per year on average.
+According to the Bureau of Labor Statistics (BLS May 2023), average nuclear medicine technologists earn $95,080 annually.
 The percentiles are:

 Nuclear Medicine Technologist Career Alternatives